Alepidoptera7/assembly_scaffold_BLAST/README.md

 This program is designed to assemble paired end reads deterministically, and assigning fourmer frequency weights to the assembled paired end R1 and R2 read sequences.

-Then, global assembly begins.
+Then, global assembly begins by weighted debruijn processes.

-This process ..
+The resulting alignments are used as BLAST queries.